ennioma/arek/README.md

 🙏 Take care about adding the ArekHealth class to your project.
 It includes HealthKit in your project, so if you do this without using HealthKit, your app will be rejected during the AppStore review.

 ## Contribute
 Contributions are welcome 🙌  If you'd like to improve this projects I've shared with the community, just open an issue or raise a PR.

 ## License
 AREK is available under the MIT license.
 See the LICENSE file for more info.

 # TODO:
-* Add CloudKit permission
-* add tests to every permission type
+[] add tests to every permission type